JoeyDon/Lottie-AnimeJs-Vue/README.md

 ```
 npm run build
 ```

+## ⚠ Top Animated LOGO rendered only once, unless rotating the screen.
+For testing responsive purpose, you'll need to refresh the page after switching to another size of screen.
+But, you don't need to refresh the page if you rotate the screen (Portrait => Landscape, Landscape => Portrait)

 ## The Brief
 - UI Layout: Following `design.sketch` as a reference.
 - Tech Stack: Sass / Html5 / JavaScript